 More Effective Soundproofing Methods

 - Soundproof curtains.
 These are also a cheap way to soundproof a room.
-Instead of hanging your towels on the windows, purchase soundproof curtains (my top recommendations).
+Instead of hanging your towels on the windows.
 They will be more effective in noise insulation and will make your room look more presentable as well.

 If noise becomes a constant source of annoyance for you, it may be best to look for permanent solutions.
 For this, an experienced contractor might offer good advice on the best kind of insulation materials for your house and budget.